ISAC advocates for changes to policy and law that would address poverty and improve income security in Ontario.

 Through individual submissions on legislation and through participation in the Ontario Community Legal Clinics EI Working Group, ISAC is active in advocating for Employment Insurance reform.

-Read the EI Working Group’s recent submission, “A Safety Net For All: Reforming EI to Support Low-wage and Precarious Workers”, to the 2021 Federal Consultations on Reforming Canada’s Employment Insurance Program by clicking here.
+Read the EI Working Group’s submission, “A Safety Net For All: Reforming EI to Support Low-wage and Precarious Workers”, to the 2021 Federal Consultations on Reforming Canada’s Employment Insurance Program by clicking here.
 You can find this document in other formats and in French in our Publications archive.

 Poverty reduction is an important policy framework that allows us to advocate to government for improvements to income security law and policy.